-UI Setting Description Valid Range Default Value VPN Connection Select the type of VPN connection to use for this rule.
-Site to Site: The VPN tunnel for the Local and Remote subnets is fixed.
-Site to Site / Site to Site(Any) Site to Site Site to Site(Any) : The VPN tunnel for the Remote subnet area is dynamic and is fixed for the Local subnet.
-Remote VPN Gateway Specify the IP address of the remote VPN gateway.
+UI Setting Description Valid Range Default Value Status Enable or disable the tunnel.
+Enabled / Disabled Enabled Name Enter a name for this tunnel.
+Note Names must start with a character that is not a number.
+Max.
+31 characters N/A VPN Connection Select the type of VPN connection to use for this rule.
+Site to Site : The VPN tunnel for the Local and Remote subnets is fixed.
+Site to Site(Any) : The VPN tunnel for the Remote subnet area is dynamic and is fixed for the Local subnet.
+Site to Site / Site to Site(Any) Site to Site Remote VPN Gateway Specify the IP address of the remote VPN gateway.
 If VPN Connection is set to Site to Site(Any) , this does not need to be set.
 Valid IP address N/A